RindhiyaM/VSDS-/README.md

 ![WhatsApp Image 2024-06-25 at 16 37 39_1b920b08](https://github.com/RindhiyaM/VSDS-/assets/173605041/063dbd54-9a8f-4a6d-9fbd-02e47ef740c8)

+running this program, we will see a menu with three options.
+You can issue tickets, pay for tickets, or exit the program.
+The program will keep running until you choose the exit option.

 ### Step 3:

 In this step the C program is converted to the RISC V instruction and this is detrmined using the command "riscv64-unknown-elf-gcc -o1 -mabi=lp64 -march=rv64i -o ticketterminal.o ticketterminal.c" .
 The main function are to be determined using the given command "riscv64-unknown-elf-objdump -d ticketterminal.o |less"